 North American hazardous-location approvals for onshore oil and gas in the US and Canada.
 Class I Division 1 or Division 2, depending on the area classification.
 Some international projects specify both North American and ATEX/IECEx approvals, depending on asset location and operator requirements.

 Hydrogen sulphide (H₂S) in process fluids causes sulphide stress cracking (SSC) in susceptible materials.
-NACE MR0175 / ISO 15156 defines the material requirements for wetted components in sour service.
-For pressure transmitters, this means the diaphragm, process connection and wetted seals must all comply.
+NACE MR0175 / ISO 15156 defines the material requirements for wetted metallic components in sour service.
+For pressure transmitters, all wetted metallic components — including the diaphragm and process connection — must meet the applicable MR0175/ISO 15156 requirements.
+Seal and O-ring materials must be verified separately for chemical compatibility and service conditions.

 Common NACE-compliant wetted materials include 316L stainless steel (within hardness limits), Hastelloy C276, Inconel and selected duplex stainless steels.
 316L stainless steel may be acceptable in some sour service applications, but must be verified against the specific H₂S partial pressure, chloride content, pH and temperature.
 Always request material certifications (EN 10204 3.1 or 3.2) and verify compliance with the applicable NACE/ISO requirements.